news-ai/NewsAI/blog/content/how-to-view-client-directory.md

 date = "2016-11-14T11:00:00+07:00"
 draft = false
-title = "How to: Add clients to your list & view your client directory"
+title = "How to: Add clients to your list & view your client directory" description = "A guide on how you are able to add and filter by client name for your media lists."

 author_name = "Julie Pan"
 author_twitter = "julie_panda"